Bugsy Siegel: Death

+Clark Fogg, the senior forensic specialist in the Beverly Hills Police Department, concluded that Siegel was most likely slain by two shooters, claiming that "it would have been nearly impossible for just one gunman" to make such precise shots to his face because "the mobster's head would have turned upon impact from the first bullet."
+No one was ever charged with killing Siegel, and the murder remains officially unsolved.

-One theory is that Siegel's death was due to his excessive spending and possible theft of money from the mob.
-In 1946, a meeting was held with the "board of directors" of the syndicate in Havana, Cuba so that Luciano, exiled in Sicily, could attend and participate.
+One theory holds that Siegel's death was due to his excessive spending and possible theft of money from the mob.
+In 1946, a meeting had been held with the "board of directors" of the National Crime Syndicate in Havana, so that Luciano, who by that time had been exiled in Sicily, could attend.
 A contract on Siegel's life was the conclusion.
 According to Stacher, Lansky reluctantly agreed to the decision.

-Another theory is that Siegel was shot to death preemptively by Mathew "Moose" Pandza, the lover of Sedway's wife Bee, who went to Pandza after learning that Siegel was threatening to kill her husband.
-Siegel apparently had grown increasingly resentful of the control Sedway, at mob behest, was exerting over Siegel's finances and planned to do away with him.
-Former Philadelphia family boss Ralph Natale claimed that Carbo was responsible for murdering Siegel, at the behest of Lansky.
+Another theory claims that Siegel was shot to death preemptively by Mathew "Moose" Pandza, the lover of Sedway's wife Bee, who went to Pandza after learning that Siegel was threatening to kill her husband.
+Siegel apparently had grown increasingly resentful of the control Sedway was exerting over his finances and planned to do away with him.
+Former Philadelphia family boss Ralph Natale claimed that Carbo was responsible for killing Siegel, at the behest of Lansky.
+In 1987, former Dragna gopher Eddie Cannizzaro claimed that he killed Siegel under a contract issued by Lansky.